-The Farmers Market Redevelopment Project revitalized the Dallas Farmers Market into a vibrant urban neighborhood and included multiple components:
+The Farmers Market Redevelopment Project has revitalized the Dallas Farmers Market into a vibrant urban neighborhood and includes multiple components:

-- Shed 1 renovation completed in 2015 and operating as a marketplace for local farmers, farm merchants and vendors to sell produce and other farm-related products (119 stall capacity). - Shed 2 renovation completed in 2016 with 24,148 square feet of retail space (restaurants, specialty food vendors, and other retail vendors) plus free-standing restaurant building north of Shed 2. - Harvest Lofts Mixed Use Project (Sheds 3 and 4) completed in 2017 with 240 residential units, 16,000 square feet of retail space, and 300 public parking spaces purchased by the City of Dallas during fiscal year 2016-2017. - 2101 and 2111 Taylor Street (Taylor Lofts) completed in 2019 with 60 residential units and 25,000 square feet of commercial space. - Futsal fields and community garden completed in 2019 on land east of southbound Cesar Chavez Boulevard.
+- Shed 1 is renovated and operating as a marketplace for local farmers, farm merchants and vendors to sell produce and other farm-related products.
+It has capacity for 119 stalls. - Shed 2 has been renovated and contains 24,148 square feet of retail space.
+It is active with restaurants, specialty food vendors and other retail vendors.
+The free-standing restaurant building to the north of the Shed was constructed as part of the Shed 2 development. - Harvest Lofts Mixed Use Project (Sheds 3 and 4) is complete and contains 240 residential units, 16,000 square feet of retail space and 300 public parking spaces, purchased by the City of Dallas during the 2016-2017 fiscal year. - 2101 and 2111 Taylor Street project is complete and includes 60 residential units and 25,000 square feet of commercial space. - Construction of the futsal fields on land east of southbound Cesar Chavez Boulevard and community garden is complete.